emmawalshdev/kaytea_art/TESTING.md

 **Online shop admin**
 1. To receive order notifications so that I begin preparing these.
     * The order will be saved to both stripe and the admin panel.
-    * In a future release, a webhook will also be setup to notify the superuser by email.
+    * In a future release, a webhook will also be set up to notify the superuser by email.

-2. To be able to provide a commision quote based on canvas size and number of pets.
+2. To be able to provide a commission quote based on canvas size and number of pets.
 This would help me to better understand the user's needs before I contact them.
     * 'Canvas size' and 'number of pets' fields have been included on the pet commissions form.
 This information, along with contact details for the user is designed to help the Artist calculate a rough quote.

 ## Manual Testing on Live Site